 Tech challenges are a vast improvement over traditional approaches.
 However, we can’t be blind to the possibility that there might be even more effective techniques.
 Personally, I’d like to encourage government procurement officials to run experiments in the following two areas:

 Put greater emphasis on evaluating the technical talent of the vendor’s team.
 There’s simply no substitute for great talent.
 The more emphasis that the government places on talent, the more vendors will invest in that area, even if that means fundamental changes to their talent models.

-As a thought exercise, imagine doing this on your next procurement: completely eliminate all evaluation factors except for personnel quality and price.
+As a thought exercise, imagine that during your next procurement you completely eliminate all evaluation factors except for personnel quality and price.
 What effect do you think that would have on how vendors prepare a response?
-Personally, I'd rather have vendors compete primarily on the basis of talent than anything else.
-To quote Red Adair: "If you think it's expensive to hire a professional, wait until you hire an amateur."
+Personally, I’d rather have vendors compete primarily on the basis of talent than anything else.
+To quote Red Adair: “If you think it’s expensive to hire a professional, wait until you hire an amateur.”

 So how do you do this?
 I have some thoughts, but I’ll defer those to (perhaps) a future post.
 However, I’ll say that I think the emergence of lightweight, skills-based hiring techniques could be translated for use in government procurements.
 Well-designed oral presentations that function more as interviews could also work, as evidenced by how the General Services Administration ran the recent Key Initiatives Centers of Excellence (Phase 1) procurement.